 - To ask lawmakers to ensure the Indian Child Welfare Act is not used in this manner anymore and that amendments are made to protect children like Veronica

 Being a parent isn’t a decision that one can just turn off and on and Veronica is not an historical artifact.
 She is a young child that has established a nurturing and caring bond with her parents – Matt and Melanie.
-They are the only parents she knows and she deserves to remain in their care.
-HELP SAVE VERONICA’S RIGHTS AND BRING HER HOME!
+They have been separated for far too long and it is time for us to BRING VERONICA HOME!